“What? This game makes sense?”

 New game leads to new problems

-September 14, 2009 by Yzneftamz
+September 14, 2009

 Some weeks ago (in Ropecon, actually) I acquired myself a new RPG: Savage Worlds.
 Just by reading it, it seems to fulfill most of the things I’ve been looking for in an RPG.
 Simple and fast rules: Check.
 Rules knowledge or strict following of rules not needed for play: Check.
 Genre genericity (Is that an actual word, or did I just make it up?): Check.
 Combat does not use a separate (or additional) set of rules: Not check, but this is the single hardest point on this list to find in any game… And the combat rules still are simple enough.
 No actual calculating needed after character creation: Apart from simple addition or such, check.